 I present a new estimate of the natural rate of unemployment in the United States that accounts for changes in the age, sex, and skill composition of the labor force.
 Using micro-level data from the Current Population Survey for the period 1994-2017, I find that the natural rate of unemployment declined by 0.5 percentage point since 1994 and currently stands at 4.5 percent.
 My projections show that ongoing demographic and technological changes could lower the trend rate further to 4.4 percent by the end of 2022.

-Demographic Aging, Industrial Policy, and Chinese Economic Growth
+Demographic Transition, Industrial Policies and Chinese Economic Growth

 On Financing Retirement, Health Care, and Long-Term Care in Japan